Security and trust

 - The core `audit` workflow can run without provider keys at all.

-- AnswerLens writes reviewable artifacts such as `share-summary.md`, `scorecard.md`, and `recommendations.md` into your own run directory.
+- AnswerLens writes reviewable files such as `share-summary.md`, `scorecard.md`, and `recommendations.md` into your own run directory.

-- Public sharing should use summary artifacts, while raw provider payloads stay private.
+- Public sharing should use summary files, while raw provider payloads stay private.

 Operational detail